Table of Contents

 NOTE

-The Document.parseHTMLUnsafe() static method provides an ergonomic alternative for parsing HTML strings into a Document.
+The Document.parseHTMLUnsafe() static method provides an ergonomic alternative for parsing HTML markup into a Document.

 -XMLSerializer